yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 industry validation is presented and a discussion of lessons learned highlighting initial feedback is presented.

-- Step1.Specify.
-Answer the three strategic questions ((1)Where we want to go?, (2) How to get there?, (3) Whatwill be done?) for each product.
+- Step 1.Specify.
+Answer the three strategic questions ((1)Where we want to go?, (2) How to get there?, (3) What will be done?) for each product.
-- Step2.Assign Weights.
+- Step 2.Assign Weights.
 The answers from Step 1 are assigned weights.
 The answers of each question have a total weight of 100 (Table 1) and the total weight of the three questions is 300.
-- Step3.Compare Requirements.
+- Step 3.Compare Requirements.
 There is an instance that shows the weights of same requirement are different in different market.

+The explanation of the three questions in Step 1 as follows:
+1. “where do we want to go”-finding out the right balance between the long term opportunities or goals and short term objectives.
+Goals are profit, growth, and market share.
+2. “how will we get there”-The choice of customer targets depends on the nature of the goals and objectives selected when answering “where an organization wants to go”.
+3. “what to do”-For determining a product’s position in the market it has to be differentiated based on either cost price or value of product offering.
+This means that the product has to be either low priced backed by low costs or better than competitors’products as seen by customer.